dpinela/mmm/mw-protocol.md

 ### Connect (Type 2)

-Sent both by the client as their initial message, and by the server as a response to that.
+Sent both by the client as its initial message, and by the server as a response to that.
 Contains one field:

 - ServerName (string): a human-readable name for the server.
 Has no significance